TeaFlex/DiPiCar/doc/configuration-en.md

 | secureInterface | Apply security rules on the interface given in the file. | `true` |
 | whitelist | List of ports to whitelist (only if "secureInterface" is `true`)  | `[]` |

->Note: uap0 security can not be modified trought the configuration file, only the given interface can be.
+>Note: uap0 security can not be modified trought the configuration file, only the one of the given interface can be.

 ## hostapd.conf
 DiPiCar read the hostapd configuration file to know the right wifi channel to use.
 If you want to change this channel, modify of add the line `channel=[any number from 1 to 14]`.
 The default value used by the app is `7`.